The legal cannabis industry still lacks federal sign-off to use the US banking system.

 Using a blind drawer reconciliation process for each register at the end of the business day (or whenever an associate leaves for the day) is critical for holding employees accountable.

-Blind reconciliation means that when your sales associates close a register, they are prompted to count all of the cash and debit card slips, then report the total within your point-of-sale system without knowing how much should be there until after all of the information is added.
+Blind reconciliation means that when your sales associates close a register, they are prompted to count all of the cash and bank card slips, then report the total within your point-of-sale system without knowing how much should be there until after all of the information is added.

 The system will then let the employee know if the totals they counted are correct or not based on the sales data reported in your point-of-sale software.